 - We visit different places of worship and have visitors to school from other faiths.

-- As a whole school, we will celebrate the Olympics with an Olympic themed sports days, and competitions.
+- Every four years, as a whole school, we celebrate the Olympics with an Olympic themed sports days, and competitions.

 - As a school we recognize and celebrate traditional Saints days and visit the church.

 - We learn about the importance of Remembrance each year and our Year 2 children visit the war memorial in the village to lay a wreath on behalf of the school.